NBISweden/GUESSmyLT/README.md

 4) Mapping, annotation, assembly or the entire pipeline is skipped.
 This is most likely due to the fact that Snakemake checks which output files need to be generated and from there only performs the necessary steps of the pipeline.
 The result of this is that is you already have a .bam file, BUSCO/Trinity output folder or a result .txt file for the reads Snakemake will skip steps
 5) Installing Trinity for mac via Conda will give you a version from 2011 that doesn't work.
 Install using Homebrew instead.
 ## TO DO
-1) Handling of --output_name for specifying output name
-2) Handling of --mapped
-3) Handling of --annotation
-4) Subsampling only takes top n reads in .fastq files.
-Can be improved by selecting reads randomly.
-5) Make BIOCONDA package for easy access.
+	* Make BIOCONDA package for easy access.
 (Maybe snakemakes --use-conda)
-6) Add test data that check that updates of GUESSmyLT are correct.
+	* Add Travis using example data provided as reference.
-7) Write Wiki for developers that want to help with this project.
+	* Write Wiki for developers that want to help with this project.
-8) Optimize BUSCO for transcriptome reference.
-It is now implemented so that BUSCO always analyses reference with mode 'genome', because otherwise BUSCO genes will not be returned.
-9) Look more into why some reads get undecided orientation.
+	* Look more into why some reads get undecided orientation.
 This is when a read's mate cannot be found and is probably due to a read is at the end of a gene and its mate is outside of the selected region.
-10) Logging of last step, Inference.

 ## Citation
-If you use GUESSmyLT in your work, please cite us:
+If you use GUESSmyLT in your work, please cite us.
-Add DOI: Berner Wik, E., Olin, H., Vigetun Haughey C.
+DOI will come soon

+## Author
+Berner Wik E.<sup>*,1</sup>, Olin H.<sup>*,1</sup>, Vigetun Haughey C.<sup>*,1</sup>, Lisa Klasson<sup>1</sup>, Jacques Dainat<sup>2,3</sup>

+<sup>*</sup>These authors contributed equally to the work.</br>
+<sup>1</sup>Molecular Evolution, Department of Cell and Molecular Biology, Uppsala University, 75124 Sweden.</br>
+<sup>2</sup>National Bioinformatics Infrastructure Sweden (NBIS), SciLifeLab, Uppsala Biomedicinska Centrum (BMC), Husargatan 3, S-751 23 Uppsala, SWEDEN.</br>
+<sup>3</sup>IMBIM - Department of Medical Biochemistry and Microbiology, Box 582, S-751 23 Uppsala, SWEDEN.</br>